Image Credit: The Goonies (1985) movie poster by Noriyoshi Ohrai

 The Role of the Captain

-Every team member carries unique treasures waiting to be unlocked.
+Every team member has unique potential waiting to be unlocked.
 Think of yourself as the captain of an expedition.
 When people join a new team, they need to be ready for the adventure.
-Yes, it can feel intimidating, especially for those comfortable in their roles.
+It can feel intimidating, especially for those comfortable in their roles.
 Our job isn’t to dig the treasure for them.
-It’s to guide and equip them so they can uncover it and claim their own rewards.
-Leaders who assume people will find their own way risk leaving the richest gold undiscovered.
-By investing in them, challenging strategically, and showing trust, they discover their potential, expand their impact, and elevate the entire team (HBR, 2024).
+But without direction, people default to execution over impact.
+By investing in them, challenging strategically, and showing trust, they grow personally, and elevate the entire team (HBR, 2024).

 Hunting for Treasure